 I usually cook plain pasta with some extra, refrigerate the leftover and just prepare the sauce for new servings.
 But I consume the cooked pasta immediately within three to four days.
 I wonder if I could cook pasta in larger quantities and make it last for months so it would be more energy-saving.
 Can I freeze cooked pasta?

 You can freeze cooked pasta.
 Instant-food manufacturers use this storage method so consumers could just reheat their ready-made meals with the microwave oven.

-You can cook pasta and freeze it up to three or four months for later use.
-You can store it up to a year, but eventually it will go dry.
+You can cook pasta and freeze it for up to three or four months for later use.
+You can store it for up to a year, but eventually, it will go dry.
 Freezing cooked pasta prolongs its life by preventing any bacteria and microorganisms from multiplying.
 You must consume it within its high-quality time because its taste will deteriorate beyond that period.

 The best way to extend the storage life of cooked pasta is to prepare it without the sauce.
 If possible, just cook and mix the sauce with the portion of pasta that you can consume for the day.
 Then freeze the plain pasta.

 Do not cook the pasta thoroughly because it turns mushy and disheveled upon thawing.
 Just cook it in the right amount so that it becomes tender only when reheated.

 If you prefer pasta al dente, undercook it further so the pasta remains firm by the time you reheat and mix it with the sauce.

 At any rate, undercook the plain pasta before freezing even if you prefer a softer pasta texture.
 This way, you can achieve just the right amount of tenderness as you reheat and mix it with the sauce.